Skip to content

 What to do

-• Run a DoxxScan to map every link between your handles, emails, phone numbers, and real identity, then use the included no-subscription cleanup of data broker records tied to the breach.
+• Run a DoxxScan to map every link between your handles, emails, phone numbers, and real identity, then use the included cleanup of data broker records tied to the breach.

 • Rotate any password you ever used at Barbero Pietro or its suppliers and enable 2FA through an authenticator app on every account where that password was reused.